 (3) James Moyers, "Religious Issues in the Psychotherapy of Former Fundamentalists," Psychotherapy, 27, 1 (Spring 1990); "Psychotherapy With Former Fundamentalists," The California Therapist, January/February, 1994; "Psychological Issues of Former Fundamentalists," Cultic Studies Journal, 11, 2(1994).
-(The essence of these articles is contained in my web article "Psychological Issues of Former Members of Restrictive Religious Groups.")
+(The essence of these articles is contained in my web article ".")

 (4) Walter Holden Capps & Wendy M. Wright, Silent Fire: An Invitation to Western Mysticism (San Francisco: Harper & Row, 1978), p.
 111. Meister Eckhart, The Essential Sermons, Commentaries, Treatises, and Defense, Edmund Collegedale & Bernard McGinn, translators (New York: Paulist Press, 1981).
 According to Eckhart, nothing whatsoever can accurately be said about God; it is as wrong to say God is good as it is to say God is evil.
 No words are adequate to the utterly ineffable nature of the divine.